 Amyotrophic Lateral Sclerosis (ALS) Clinic

-The Amyotrophic Lateral Sclerosis (ALS) Clinic at Johns Hopkins is a world recognized leader in providing superior medical care and offering the latest in clinical trials and therapies to ALS patients.
-The Clinic provides comprehensive care and disease education from initial diagnosis to advanced disease.
-Our compassionate team provides support for patients and their families.
-The therapeutic goal is to maximize a patient's health, functioning, and ability using available therapy, equipment, exercise, and nutrition.
+Founded in 1998, the Amyotrophic Lateral Sclerosis (ALS) Clinic at Johns Hopkins is a world recognized leader in providing superior medical care and offering the latest in clinical trials and therapies to ALS patients.
+Our compassionate team of neuromuscular specialists provides comprehensive care, support and education to patients and families, from initial diagnosis to advanced stages of ALS.
+Our goal is to maximize your health, functioning, and ability, by using available therapy, equipment, exercise, nutritional and respiratory support.
 Clinical research participation is offered to all appropriate and eligible ALS clinic patients.

 The clinical consultation involves education on all aspects of ALS, ongoing clinical care, orientation to the multidisciplinary clinical approach, neurological assessment, discussion of ongoing and upcoming clinical trials, and an individualized treatment plan of care.
-Through the patient and family educational process, they become knowledgeable and empowered as team members in making the many necessary medical decisions during the course of the disease.
+Through the educational process, you and your family become knowledgeable and empowered as team members in making the many necessary medical decisions during the course of the disease.

 - To provide optimal clinical care and enhance the quality of life to individuals and their families living with ALS through a comprehensive, multidisciplinary, and educational model of care.